-In most applications, "Automatic (ADR)" (Adaptive Data Rate) is the appropriate setting.
+In most applications, "Automatic (ADR)" (Adaptive Data Rate) is the correct setting.
 In this case, the LoRa network server regulates the sensor's spreading factor to a degree that is appropriate to the actual conditions of the wireless link.
-First, the wireless transmission begins after the sensor joins/rejoins the LoRa network with a high spreading factor.
+First, the wireless transmission begins after the sensor rejoins/joins (Join / Rejoin) to the LoRa network with a high spreading factor.
 This ensures that the first transmissions are successful even under poor conditions.
 The spreading factor is gradually reduced depending on the signal strength received and the signal-to-noise ratio.
 The LoRaWAN network server performs this task.

-The "Automatic (ADR)" setting usually represents the optimal compromise between energy consumption for wireless transmission, low load on the LoRaWAN wireless network due to short transmission time and good reliability of data reception on the server side.
+The "Automatic (ADR)" setting usually represents the optimal compromise between energy consumption for wireless transmission, low load on the LoRaWAN wireless network due to a short transmission time, and reliable receipt of data by the server.

-In some applications, there are no stable conditions on the wireless link and changes in the environmental influences or EMC influences occur.
-Both can lead to unreliable transmission of the measured values.
+In some applications, there are no stable conditions on the wireless link.
+Changes in the environmental influences or EMC influences occur.
+Both can lead to unreliable transmission of the data

 There are also applications in which there is essentially only poor LoRaWAN wireless coverage.
-For example, this could be in an urban environment with only a few gateways that may be positioned very far away and/or with sensor locations that are heavily shielded in terms of wireless technology.
+For example, this could be in an urban environment with only a few gateways that may be positioned very far away and/or with sensor operating locations that are heavily shielded in terms of wireless technology.

 In such circumstances, the "Automatic (ADR)" setting may not work reliably.
-Either no data can arrive at the gateway or only sporadically, i.e. with dropouts.
-For these applications, a fixed setting of the spreading factor is usually advantageous-usually a high setting such as SF11 or SF12.
+Either no data can arrive at the gateway or they can only arrive sporadically, i.e., with dropouts.
+For these applications, a fixed setting of the spreading factor is usually advantageous-usually a high setting such as SF11 and SF12.

-Conversely, there are also applications in which a very good LoRa network coverage is ensured.
-In such a case it can also be advantageous to set the spreading factor to a fixed value.
-We recommend low settings such as SF7 or SF8.
-Therefore, even when the sensor joins/rejoins, the spreading factor is directly adapted to the very good conditions, which means a lower energy consumption than with "ADR."
+Conversely, there are also applications in which consistently very good LoRa network coverage is ensured.
+In such a case, it can also be advantageous to set the spreading factor to a fixed value.
+We recommend low settings such as SF7 and SF8.
+Therefore, even when the sensor joins / rejoins, the spreading factor is directly adapted to the very good conditions, which means lower energy consumption than with "ADR."